iheteroclite/BlackJack/blackjack/README.md

 where:
 B = number of blackjacks you have got so far (denoted bj_count) D = the number of initial deals so far (denoted deck_count)

+The chance to get at leat B blackjacks in R rounds is calculated as 1 (100%) minus the sum of the chances of getting less than B blackjacks.